rule

 Text 8

-The Mighty-armed One retracting His arm from the dead body that looked like a cucumber [karkathikâ], was, as unassuming as He was in His effortlessly having killed His enemy, from above worshiped by the gods with a rain of flowers.
+After the Mighty-armed One had retracted His arm from the dead body, which looked like a cucumber [karkathikā], He, unassuming as He was in His effortlessly having killed His enemy, was honored from above by the gods with a rain of flowers.

-The Mighty-armed One retracting His arm from the dead body that looked like a cucumber [karkathikâ], was, unassuming in His effortlessly having killed His enemy, from above worshiped by the gods with a rain of flowers.
+The Mighty-armed One retracting His arm from the dead body that looked like a cucumber [karkathikā], was, as unassuming as He was in His effortlessly having killed His enemy, from above worshiped by the gods with a rain of flowers.
 (Vedabase)

 Text 9

-The devarishi [Nârada], the most exalted devotee of the Lord, o King, said in private to Krishna who is so effortless in His actions this:
+The devarishi [Nārada], the most exalted devotee of the Lord oh King, approached Krishna in private and said the following to Him who is so effortless in His actions:

-The devarishi [Nârada], the most exalted devotee of the Lord, o King, said in private to Krishna so effortless in His actions this: (Vedabase)
+The devarishi [Nārada], the most exalted devotee of the Lord, o King, said in private to Krishna who is so effortless in His actions this: (Vedabase)

 Text 10-11

-'Krishna, o Krishna, o Vâsudeva, immeasurable Soul, o Lord of Yoga, o Controller of the Universe, o shelter of each, o You master and very best of the Yadus; You alone are the Soul of all living beings who like fire hidden in firewood resides within the heart as the Witness, the Controller, the Supreme Personality.
+'Krishna, oh Krishna, oh Vāsudeva, immeasurable Soul, oh Lord of Yoga, oh Controller of the Universe, oh shelter of each, oh You master and very best of the Yadus!
+You alone are the Soul of all living beings who, like fire hidden in firewood, resides within the heart as the Witness, the Lord, the Supreme Personality.

-'Krishna, o Krishna, o Vâsudeva, immeasurable Soul, o Lord of Yoga, o Controller of the Universe, o shelter of each, o You master and very best of the Yadus; You alone are the Soul of all living beings who like fire hidden in firewood resides within the heart as the Witness, the Controller, the Supreme Personality.
+'Krishna, o Krishna, o Vāsudeva, immeasurable Soul, o Lord of Yoga, o Controller of the Universe, o shelter of each, o You master and very best of the Yadus; You alone are the Soul of all living beings who like fire hidden in firewood resides within the heart as the Witness, the Controller, the Supreme Personality.
 (Vedabase)

 Text 12